What is an Open Access Plan in Health Insurance?

 Open access health insurance is also known as an “open access plan” or referred to as having an “open access network.”
 You’ll additionally see the term “open access provider.”
 This refers to an insurance provider offering health plans with an open access network.

-- The size of the open access: Whether employees can avoid referrals for in- and out-of-network providers, or just for in-network ones.
+- The size of the open access: Whether employees can avoid referrals for in and out-of-network providers or just for in-network ones.

 - The exceptions: Which special services, treatments, and/or procedures still need authorization from a primary care provider before an employee can proceed.

 Employees with open access plans pay copays based on the employee’s plan specifics, the services provided, and whether the provider was in- or out-of-network.
 It’s worth noting that emergency treatment doesn’t fall into these definitions.
 Employees can always seek essential emergency treatment without needing a referral first.

 As an employer, you can find open access plans across a variety of plan options.
-Self insurance plans and fully funded plans can both include open access networks.
+Self-insurance plans and fully-funded plans can both include open access networks.

-The gist: Open Access HMOs are less expensive, but more limiting than a PPO.
+The gist: Open Access HMOs are less expensive but more limiting than a PPO.

-A PPO, or Preferred Provider Organization, is a type of fully funded insurance plan through a traditional carrier.
-On a PPO plan, employees don’t need a referral when choosing providers — whether in- or out-of-network.
-Open Access PPO plans are more flexible than HMO plans, but do tend to incentivize in-network providers.
+In other words, with a PPO plan, employees don’t need a referral when choosing providers — whether in- or out-of-network.
+Open Access PPO plans are more flexible than HMO plans but tend to incentivize in-network providers.
 Employees may see out-of-network providers but will typically pay more to do so.
 PPOs are often more expensive than an HMO plan, and so employees will see higher deductibles and premiums.

 The gist: PPOs are, by definition, open access.
 They are more flexible in which providers you can see, but you pay more than you would with an HMO.

 As mentioned above, both fully-funded insurance and self-funded insurance can offer open access networks in their plans.
-However, employers choosing between fully and self-funded insurance aren’t deciding whether or not to include open access networks.
-Rather, they’re deciding if they want to assume control of paying for medical claims (self insurance) or pay a premium for the insurance carrier to handle (fully funded insurance).
+However, employers choosing between fully- and self-funded insurance plans aren’t deciding whether or not to include open access networks.
+Instead, they’re deciding if they want to assume control of paying for medical claims (self-funded insurance) or pay a premium for the insurance carrier to handle (fully-funded insurance).